 Tuition fees and related charges are due in full in advance or at matriculation at the start of the academic session and each new session thereafter.
 Self-funding students can pay in full or by instalment under the University's instalment scheme for student fees.
 Students with external funding may need to provide written official confirmation that student fees are being paid (for example) by a government loan or grant, an educational bank loan, bursary or scholarship.

 1. self funded students can pay in full or by instalment

 2. external funded students - the sponsor will pay in full

 3. a combination of the above

 Fees charged for courses provided on a modular basis are invoiced at course level (ICL) are due in full on or before matriculation and at the start of each module or course thereafter.
 Other student fees, charges or costs are due in full during the academic year when notified.

-The Income Section of the Finance Department is responsible for collecting student fees (tuition fees, related charges and costs), and offers a number of payment methods and options for paying tuition fees.
+The Income Section of the Finance Department is responsible for collecting student academic fees: tuition fees, module fees, other related charges and costs.